-Crow River Senior Center News
+Crow River Senior Center news

 The Crow River Senior Center continues to be virtual for all group meetings along with most activities.
-February will start some small activities with limited numbers in house in accordance the new Stay Safe Minnesota orders.
+Some small activities with limited numbers in house in accordance the new Stay Safe Minnesota orders.
 All activities will be accessible online through Zoom.
 Contact the director to access via email vwaters@crowriverseniorcenter.com or call 763-497-8900.
-Details are also on our website at mnseniorcenters.org
+Details are also on the website at mnseniorcenters.org

-Lunch pick-up curbside at the center on Thursdays is available in February, weather permitting.
-Call the center for more details.
+Zoom 101 with Joe Kaul of HOME Program Tech Support will be Friday, Feb.
+19, at 1:30 p.m.
+Visit the website to get the link, email or call to have the link emailed out.
+This is a great way to find out more about how Zoom works.
+Stay connected with others and participate in the center’s Zoom programs.

-Doug Ohman will present via Zoom on Thursday, Feb.
-25, at 1:30 p.m.
-“Historic Homes” to access the link either email or visit the website and find the link on the virtual programs calendar.
+Vaccine update: If people have not been able to get on a list, give the senior center a call to get on a list for a vaccine clinic in March.
+There will be a limited number of vaccines for anyone over 65.
+Call 763-497-8900 and leave a detailed message to be added to the list.

 Post a comment as